What is Obsessive Compulsive Disorder?

 For example, people with contamination obsessions can decrease the mental distress they experience by washing their hands over and over again until their skin becomes wrinkly or coarse; people with obsessive fears of intruders may check and recheck door locks repeatedly; and people who experience involuntary blasphemous thoughts might find relief from their distress by counting backwards from 100 to 10 each time that have one of these thoughts.
 In some cases, individuals carry out strict rituals according to rules they have developed in an idiosyncratic way without being able to explain why they are doing what they are doing.
 Compulsions can either be overt, when they are manifest and observable by others (e.g., washing, checking), or covert, when they are unobservable mental actions (e.g., silently counting or repeatedly saying words, phrases or prayers in one’s mind).

 Typical compulsions include:

-Most people with OCD have both obsessions and compulsions, but some individuals may have only one or the other.
+Most people with Obsessive Compulsive Disorder have both obsessions and compulsions, but some individuals may have only one or the other.
 Generally, both obsessions and compulsions cause distress and suffering, which in turn takes time away from other things, thus interfering to varying degrees with normal social, work-related and emotional activities.
 Higher levels of stress tend to worsen symptoms.